Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 });
 ```

-- 	To Show the banner use :
+- 	To Show banner use folowing line:

 ```java
 // Efficient way to hide the banner (Don't use View.setVisibility()) mKidozBanner.showBanner();
 ```

-- 	To Hide the banner use :
+- 	To Hide banner use folowing line:

 ```java
 // Efficient way to hide the banner (Don't use View.setVisibility())